 Line 24g.
 Refundable Credits From Forms 3800 and 8827.
-The REIT can elect to claim certain unused research and minimum tax credits instead of claiming any additional first-year special depreciation allowance for eligible qualified property or qualified extension property placed in service during the tax year.
-If the REIT makes the election, enter on line 24g the amounts from line 19c of Form 3800 and line 8c of Form 8827, if applicable.
-See the instructions for these forms.
-Also, see Rev. Proc.
-2008-65, 2008-44 I.R.B.
-1082, and Rev. Proc.
-2009-33, 2009-29 I.R.B.150.
+If the REIT elected to claim certain unused research or minimum tax credits instead of claiming any additional first-year special depreciation allowance for eligible property, see the instructions for Forms 3800 and 8827.
+Enter on line 24g the amounts from line 19c of Form 3800 and line 8c of Form 8827, if applicable.
+See the instructions for these forms for more information.

-The REIT must use the refundable credits from Forms 3800 and 8827 CAUTION to reduce any built-in gains tax derived from property that it owned when it was a C corporation, before the credits can be used to reduce the REIT's income tax.
+The REIT must use the refundable credits from Forms 3800 and 8827 to reduce any built-in gains tax derived from property that it owned when it was a C corporation, before the credits can be used to reduce the REIT's income tax.
 See the instructions for line h of the Built-in Gains Tax Worksheet Instructions beginning on page 15.